pantheon-systems/documentation/source/content/optimize-site-traffic.md

 Pantheon does not count static assets against your traffic limit.
 However, if the CMS cannot find a favicon in the defined path, it will attempt to generate one through PHP on each request.
 Asset generation requests such as these are counted as traffic.
 In addition, since Pantheon locks down all directories except the file upload directories (`wp-contents/upload` on WordPress, or `sites/default/files` on Drupal), the CMS can’t save the file back to the path it’s generating.

 This issue affects both WordPress and Drupal sites, but the request path will vary between the two platforms.
 On WordPress, it often appears as a `favicon.ico` file in the root directory.
-In Drupal (specifically Drupal 8), it shows up as a system path.
+In Drupal it shows up as a system path.

 |  **CMS**  |           **Path**          |
 |:---------:|:---------------------------:|